Hartford City’s Hotel Ingram

 I’m disinterested in the modern hotel landscape.
 Even setting the accommodations aside, most feel like interchangeable, boxy slabs- they’re monotonous buildings with no cupola, no ornament, and no sense of place.
 The Hotel Ingram, by contrast, was something else entirely: when it opened during the gas boom on January 29, 18941, it stood as a true architectural showpiece!

-On its west façade, the Ingram presents a balanced group of storefronts that were originally divided into three distinct bays.
-While wooden elements and metal-framed windows date to renovations from the 1960s and 1970s3, key original details still anchor its design.
-Brick pilasters topped with limestone capitals continue to define its entrances, and above it all, the hotel’s original iron lintel remains exposed.
-The north facade is more workmanlike, but still impressive.
+On its west front, the Ingram presents a balanced group of storefronts that were originally divided into three distinct bays.
+While wooden elements and metal-framed windows date to renovations from the 1960s and 1970s3, key original details still anchor its design: brick pilasters topped with limestone capitals continue to define its entrances, and above it all, the hotel’s original iron lintel remains exposed.
+The north side of the building is more workmanlike, but still impressive.

 The Hotel Ingram’s second story breaks from strict symmetry in classic Romanesque Revival fashion.
 A large arched window anchors the corner tower, while the remaining openings are grouped in twos and threes across the façade.
 Just above them, a limestone tablet is inscribed “HOTEL INGRAM.”
 The third story echoes the arrangement of the second but with windows topped by transoms and framed by full Romanesque arches.
 The hotel is capped by towers at the northeast and northwest corners.

 I love describing a building’s architecture as much as my layman’s understanding allows, but recounting the history of the Hotel Ingram is another story entirely.
 It’s confusing!
 Nine years after the hotel opened, in 1904, the “New” Ingram Hotel was under the management of J.W.
-Stuart, who remodeled the place to contain the newest conveniences and furnishings4.
+Stuart, who remodeled the place to contain what were purported to be the newest conveniences and furnishings4.
 In 1925, the hotel -by then known as the Hartford- was sold from John E. Smith to E.D.
-Knoop of Minneapolis5.
+Knoop of Minneapolis5

 Just two years later, A. G. Emswhiller sold the hotel to James Cronin Jr. and W. C. Niece6.
 My list of transactions is far from complete, but even the partial paper trail I found makes one thing clear: the Hotel Ingram, later the Hartford, was bought and sold very frequently.
 Its story is marked by constant change.

-In 1996, the bottom portion of the hotel was home to Blackford County’s welfare offices and a flower shop.
+In 1996, the bottom of the hotel was home to Blackford County’s welfare offices and a flower shop.
 Today, it appears to hold offices for the county’s Purdue Extension service and the Licking Township Trustee.
 Aside from some Christmas decorations in the hotel’s old arched windows, the rest of the building appears vacant.
 As far as I’m aware, the only operating hotel in Blackford County today is the Relax Inn on State Road 3.
+The place gets middling reviews but, hey- it’s next to Taco Bell.

 For all its changes in ownership, name, and purpose, though, the old Hotel Ingram still commands attention.
 It remains one of downtown Hartford City’s strongest architectural voices as a reminder of the optimism and ambition that once surged through the square during the gas-boom years.
 Aside from Hartford City’s landmark courthouse, buildings like the Ingram are why the town punches above its weight!
 It’s a place that still rewards anyone willing to slow down, look up, and imagine Hartford City as it was during its gas boom heyday.